 under the Flow server database configuration section.

-Flow server database default values
+Flow server database configuration

 CloudBees CD/RO credential values